History of Thornton Heath: Early 19th-century development

-Generally, growth and expansion was limited in Thornton Heath for three reasons.
+Generally, growth and expansion were limited in Thornton Heath for three reasons.
 Firstly, the 1797 enclosures meant that just 23 persons between them owned 300 workable plots, and the Carews retained almost a quarter of the farmland.
 Secondly, the impact of the Industrial Revolution: in 1803, the horse-drawn Surrey Iron Railway opened (the world's first public railway), connecting Croydon with Wandsworth.
-Six years later the Croydon Canal linked with the Surrey Docks in Rotherhithe.
-These two man-made avenues bordered Thornton Heath to the west and east respectively, and were physical barriers to expansion.
+Six years later, the Croydon Canal was linked with the Surrey Docks in Rotherhithe.
+These two man-made avenues bordered Thornton Heath to the west and east, respectively, and were physical barriers to expansion.
 Thirdly, the Norwood hills to the north formed a natural barrier.
 With Croydon to the south, Thornton Heath was effectively squeezed into just over 1.5 square miles (3.9 km2) of land.
-Its size and shape limited, but as any further development of Croydon would naturally lean towards London, its future as a suburb inevitable.
+Its size and shape are limited, but as any further development of Croydon would naturally lean towards London, its future as a suburb is inevitable.

-After the government enforced land enclosures of 1797, the crucial plots in Thornton Heath's future development belonged to John Bennington and Thomas Farley.
-Bennington had Colliers Water Farm where the station would later develop, and it was his son who was happy to sell to the railway company.
+After the government enforced land enclosures in 1797, the crucial plots in Thornton Heath's future development belonged to John Bennington and Thomas Farley.
+Bennington had Colliers Water Farm, where the station would later develop, and his son was happy to sell to the railway company.
 Farley, a member of various local boards, owned much of the Pond area.
-It had been the original intention of the enclosures to divide and rail-in land to improve agricultural yield.
+The original intention of the enclosures was to divide and rail on land to improve agricultural yield.
 However, Farley converted allotments of land and sold them as freehold property.
 As a result, by 1818, the hamlet around the Pond had become a considerable village containing 68 houses.

-Little-by-little, the ribbon development along the Sussex road continued to form in short unconnected strands, but towards Croydon rather than London.
-Referring to this period, J.C.
-Anderson (1882) estimated that between the Pond and Broad Green were not more than three houses and a handful of cottages.
-Surrey magistrate Thomas Cole had a number of "neat villas" here.
-In the caption to an engraving of one such villa in 1817, this area of Thornton Heath was still described as "a rural bijoux".
-In contrast, William Cobbett (Rural Rides; 1830) commented: "London to Croydon is as ugly a bit of country as any in England".
+Little by little, the ribbon development along Sussex Road continued to form in short, unconnected strands towards Croydon rather than London.
+In this period, J.C.
+Anderson (1882) estimated that there were not more than three houses and a handful of cottages between the Pond and Broad Green.
+Surrey magistrate Thomas Cole had several "neat villas" here.
+In the caption to an engraving of one such villa in 1817, this area of Thornton Heath was still described as "a rural bijou."
+In contrast, William Cobbett (Rural Rides; 1830) commented: "London to Croydon is as ugly a bit of country as any in England."

 The Highways Surveyors Board controlled Croydon's roads from 1836.
-The Sussex road was a priority as it came from London.
-The composer, Samuel Coleridge Taylor, living near the Pond remembered: "All the manifold traffic of this main road from London to Brighton rattled and rumbled by with brief intermission all through the 24 hours."
-But most roads in the Thornton Heath area were not given proper surfaces until development was almost complete.
+The Sussex Road was a priority as it came from London.
+The composer, Samuel Coleridge Taylor, living near the Pond, remembered: "All the manifold traffic of this main road from London to Brighton rattled and rumbled by with brief intermission all through the 24 hours."
+However, most roads in the Thornton Heath area were not given proper surfaces until development was almost complete.
 The road from the Pond to the station was not "tarmaced" until the trams arrived in 1900 when the High Street was also widened.
-And as late as 1904, Green Lane, the other link between Thornton Heath and Streatham, was still described as: "a rural road impassable to vehicles."
+As late as 1904, the other link between Thornton Heath and Streatham, Green Lane, was still described as: "a rural road impassable to vehicles."